-These financial statements were authorized for issue by the Company's Management Board and its Senior Management on March 13, 2024.
+These consolidated financial statements were authorized for issue by the Company's Board of Directors ("Board or "board") and its Senior Management on March 13, 2025.

 (b) Basis of measurement

 The financial statements have been prepared on the historical cost basis except for financial instruments and share-based payment obligations which have been based on fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.